 Ragdale Artists Residency 2020

 Virginia Center For the Arts Residency 2016

 St. Botolph Emerging Artists Grant 2015

 Loren D. Milliman Fellowship for second year of graduate study

 Adelphic Scholarship for Wesleyan Writers’ Conference

 Whitney is a co-founder and serves on the organizing committee for the Arlington Author Salon, a quarterly reading series in Arlington, MA.
 The series regularly attracts 50-100 people, and past featured authors include Margot Livesey, Richard Hoffman, Celeste Ng, Michael Blanding, Steve Almond, Michelle Hoover, Ron MacLean, Reggie Gibson, Val Wang, Lisa Borders, and many more.
-In 2018, the series was awarded its third annual Arlington Cultural Council grant, which enables the committee to pay the presenting authors honoraria for their work.
+In 2020, the series was awarded its fifth annual Arlington Cultural Council grant, which enables the committee to pay the presenting authors honoraria for their work.

 Whitney teaches fiction writing workshops in the greater Boston area and is available for editorial consultations on short stories, novel writing, and memoir.
 To find out more or to work with Whitney on your writing, please email her at [email protected].

 To download a high-res version of Whitney’s author photos or cover image, right-click on any of the images to the left and save.
 Author photo credits are Sharona Jacobs.